-As a tropical storm, Irene made landfall in St. Criox on August 20 and in Puerto Rico on August 21.
+As a tropical storm, Irene made landfall in St. Croix on August 20 and in Puerto Rico on August 21.
 Irene intensified to a Category 3 hurricane before making landfall in the Bahamas.
 Irene weakened to a Category 1 hurricane before making landfall in North Carolina on August 27 and weakened to a tropical storm while making landfall in New York and New Jersey on August 28.
 Irene continued to plow north as an extratropical cyclone, moving across Vermont and New Hampshire and into Quebec province on August 28 and 29.

 About Hurricanes in the Atlantic

 Hurricanes, the name for tropical cyclones in the Atlantic, are intense storms with high winds, torrential rains, and low pressure.
-Hurricanes in the Atlantic usually start as thunderstorms and other atmosphere disturbances in the tropical Atlantic Ocean off the west coast of Africa and grow into tropical depressions.
+Hurricanes in the Atlantic usually start as thunderstorms and other atmospheric disturbances in the tropical Atlantic Ocean off the west coast of Africa and grow into tropical depressions.
 With high enough winds, a tropical depression becomes a tropical storm.
 With even stronger winds, the storm becomes a hurricane.
 Hurricanes rotate around an “eye” (a calm area with light winds and fair weather).
-When hurricanes come onshore, the heavy rain, flooding, strong winds, and large waves can cause massive damage In the Atlantic, hurricane season is June 1 until November 30 each year.
+When hurricanes come onshore, the heavy rain, flooding, strong winds, and large waves can cause massive damage.
+In the Atlantic, the hurricane season is June 1 until November 30 each year.

 Why Is Weather in the News?